Alfred Rosenberg: Views and influence on Nazi policy

-Some Nazi leaders, such as Martin Bormann, were anti-Christian and sympathetic to Rosenberg.
+Some Nazi leaders, such as Martin Bormann and Joseph Goebbels, were anti-Christian and sympathetic to Rosenberg.
 Once in power, Hitler and most Nazi leaders sought to unify the Christian denominations in favor of "positive Christianity".
 Hitler privately condemned mystical and pseudoreligious interests as "nonsense", and maintained that National Socialism was based on science and should avoid mystic and cultic practices.
-However, he and Joseph Goebbels agreed that after the Endsieg (Final Victory) the Reich Church should be pressed into evolving into a German social evolutionist organisation proclaiming the cult of race, blood and battle, instead of Redemption and the Ten Commandments of Moses, which they deemed outdated and Jewish.
+However, he and Joseph Goebbels agreed that after the the Reich Church should be pressed into evolving into a German social evolutionist organisation proclaiming the cult of race, blood and battle, instead of Redemption and the Ten Commandments of Moses, which they deemed outdated and Jewish.

 Heinrich Himmler's views were among the closest to Rosenberg's, and their estrangement was perhaps created by Himmler's abilities to put into action what Rosenberg had only written.
 Also, while Rosenberg thought Christianity should be allowed to die out, Himmler actively set out to create countering pagan rituals.

 Lieutenant Colonel William Harold Dunn (1898–1955) wrote a medical and psychiatric report on him in prison to evaluate him as a suicide risk: He gave the impression of clinging to his own theories in a fanatical and unyielding fashion and to have been little influenced by the unfolding during the trial of the cruelty and crimes of the party.

+Fellow Nuremberg psychiatrist Douglas Kelley echoed that evaluation, "marveling" at Rosenberg's one-track mind on racial purity: "I was more than casually interested as a psychiatrist to find in Rosenberg an individual who had developed a system of thought differing greatly from known fact, who absolutely refused to amend his theories."

 Summarizing the unresolved conflict between the personal views of Rosenberg and the pragmatism of the Nazi elite: